Skip to main content

 - ITQB researchers involved in the work.
 From left to right: Fabian Grein, André Santos, Inês Cardoso Pereira and Sofia Venceslau.

 - Detail of marine sediment (Ria Formosa, Algarve).
-In the area exploited by the crab, the black color reveals the presence of sulfate-reducing bacteria.
+In the area explored by the crab, the black color reveals the presence of sulfate-reducing bacteria.

 - Colonies of sulfate-reducing bacteria in a Petri dish.
-As in their habitat, the bacteria grown in the lab have a characteristic black color due to the presence of sulfide (the end product of these bacteria's respiration).
+As in their habitat, the bacteria grown in the laboratory have a characteristic black color, due to the presence of sulfide (the end product of their respiration).

 (Credits: Inês Cardoso Pereira and ITQB-NOVA)